 As a player who was released as a teenager but went on to enjoy a successful career, Ashley Williams is encouraging youngsters to react positively to such setbacks and seize opportunities like those being provided by the Premier League.

-After speaking to youngsters at the Premier League's Under-16 Development Programme for released players, he said: "It isn't the end of the world, although it feels like that.
+After speaking to youngsters at the Premier League's Under-16 Development Programme for released players earlier this year, he said: "It isn't the end of the world, although it feels like that.

 "There are a lot of other teams out there.
 You know, maybe that's just that one club.
 What they're looking for just didn't work out there."

 Williams believes young players who are released need to show resilience and be honest about what they can do better.